Packaging j4-dmenu-desktop

 Building and installation should be handled by build styles.

-They can be modified with variables.
+They can be modified with variables like configure_args.

 Code should be downloaded using distfiles and not git.
 The Source code (tar.gz) GitHub archive should be chosen.